ruthstoney1/paper/journal.md

 # methodology
 we set off a tonnes of fireworks (Allen et al 1999) and looked at the sky

+#results
+we observed a 90% in increase in aliens when we depolyed fireworks

 # conclusions
 space monsters are delighful, we should have more  fireworks